Letter case: Middot case

-Similar to kebab case, above, except it uses interpunct rather than underscores to replace spaces.
+Similar to kebab case, above, except it uses interpunct rather than hyphens to replace spaces.
 Its use is possible in many programming languages supporting Unicode identifiers, as unlike the hyphen it generally does not conflict with a reserved use for denoting an operator, albeit exceptions such as Julia exist.
 Its lack of visibility in most standard keyboard layouts certainly contribute to its infrequent employ, though some modern input tools allow one to reach it rather easily.